acenturyandabit/workflowish/docs/roadmap.md

 # Version 3.4
 `The symlink version`
-- [ ] TODO: Refactor Workflowish to use Context and direct ID based set-ing to reduce dev complexity on symlinks
-- [ ] TODO: Add editable Symlinks
-- [ ] TODO: Make tab-indenting an item into/out of a symlink work
 - [ ] TODO: Allow scripting engine to arbitrarily delete items
 - [ ] TODO: Move Workflowy global out of scripting engine